Hospitality

 Friday Lunch Club

-Pam and Simon Brooks host a freshly prepared meal and give it a lunch party feel with fresh flowers and set tables.
-All are welcome, more particularly those aged 60+.
+A warm welcome and a freshly prepared meal with a lunch party feel with fresh flowers and set tables.
+All are welcome, especially those aged 60+.
 The atmosphere is welcoming, the food is good with two courses and a cup of tea or coffee to follow.
-The price is £4.00 .
 The company is warm and inviting, it is great fun - do join us.
 No need to book.

-For those who wish to attend there is a short Communion Service in the Chapel before the service at 12.00 noon.
+You are warmly invited to attend a Communion Service (Book of Common Prayer) in the Chapel before the service at 12.00 noon (access St Paul's Road).

 For more information contact hello@stpaulscambridge.org.uk